a-r-d/a-r-d.github.io/_drafts/software-project-premortems.markdown

+## As a non-decision maker, should you do premortems at work?

+In my career right now I'm not in a position to kick off any major projects at the fortune 500 company I work at and probably never will be (especially since I'm just a consultant).
+You probably aren't either.
+That's just the reality of life, few people are true decision makers at that level.
+And once management has made a decision on some project you are not going to change their minds.

+What you can decide is what train to board.
+I think you should do premortems of new projects before you join them at work, and probably the best way to do this is to get the opinions of a few of your co-workers.
+You are probably not in a position to understand all of the externalities that could make a project fail, but I bet that some of your co-workers are.
+This is the wisdom of crowds.
+If you find out something has a lot of serious risks, maybe you can avoid a potential layoff 6 months to a year down the line.

 ## What about a "Bias for Action"?

 The one thing I don't like about the idea of a premortem is that they are so inherently pessimistic that they could cause you to give up on a idea that could be rather good.
 I think when most of us are on our deathbeds we will be regretting more things we didn't do as opposed to those we did.
 Anyway, that is at least the conclusion I have come to after reading many biographies recently.
 So I don't necessarily think it is ever good to discourage a bias for action.